Zoeyww/RD_keys/README.md

 ![alt text](https://github.com/armantavanaa/RD_keys/blob/main/dak9ncd8lz3z2oa2dl11.jpg?raw=true)

 * Database keys helps us have integrity constraint in our database and since integrity constraint is one of the factors of DBMS we really care about database keys.

+There are three different keys that we are focusing on.
+These keys are:

+1. Primary Key
+2. Unique Key
+3. Foreing Key